uprun/git-auto-commit/README.md

 ## remarks aka known issues
 probably will not work with rebasing

 [ ] there are a lot of branches, I need to remove automatically them

 [ ] I need to fetch "main" branch automatically

-[X] fix from which folder to run git command

 [ ] get default branch name